CharlesJB/ENCODExplorer/README.md

 ## License ##

-This package and the underlying ENCODEdb code are distributed under the Artistic license 2.0.
+This package and the underlying ENCODExplorer code are distributed under the Artistic license 2.0.
 You are free to use and redistribute this software.

 For more information on Artistic 2.0 License see [http://opensource.org/licenses/Artistic-2.0](http://opensource.org/licenses/Artistic-2.0)

 ## Bugs/Feature requests ##

-If you have any bugs or feature requests, [let us know](https://github.com/CharlesJB/ENCODEdb/issues).
+If you have any bugs or feature requests, [let us know](https://github.com/CharlesJB/ENCODExplorer/issues).
 Thanks!